 Crown CL-80K Electronic Desktop Calculator

 The Crown CL-80K is yet another example of the fact that just about everyone in the electronics industry got into the calculator business before the market shakeout in the late part of the early 1970's.
 Crown Radio Corporation in Japan was known for transistor radios, the previous boom market before electronic calculators came along.
 By the 1970's, the market for transistor radios had become pretty saturated, and so, many radio makers looked for alternative markets to sell into, and electronic calculators seemed a good choice for many of them.
+Crown Radio Corporation also sold the calculator through an OEM channel to other manufacturers that would market the machine under their own brand names.
+Daiei, a huge supermarket chain in Japan, sold this machine in their stores as the BUBU 100X.

 Inside the Crown CL-80K

 This machine was built in the middle part of 1972, at a time when the impact of large-scale integrated circuit "Calculator on a Chip" implementations were starting to make it relatively easy for just about any electronics manufacturer to build a calculator.
 Building a calculator was no longer rocket science like it was in the days of machines like the Monroe 740 or even later, more complex machines like the Wang 720C.
-All that was needed to build a basic calculator was a "calculator on a chip" IC, a sprinkling of transistors or small-scale IC devices for display drivers, a relatively simple power supply, a keyboard, and some form of display device.
+All that was needed to build a basic calculator was a calculator on a chip IC, a sprinkling of transistors or small-scale IC devices for display drivers, a relatively simple power supply, a keyboard, and some form of display device.
 All of the rocket science had been distilled down to the insides of the Large Scale integrated circuit.
 At the time, Texas Instruments was flooding the market with a whole series of TMS010x single-chip calculator IC's, creating lots of opportunities for anyone that had electronics manufacturing facilities to get into the calculator business.

 The Brains of the CL-80K